-The Walthamstow Wetland Project is a Heritage Lottery Funded (HLF) project that will lead to the provision of the largest urban wetland nature reserve in London.
-The reserve will provide opportunities for local communities to have better access to nature and to a wide range of leisure activities, whilst also supporting physical regeneration plans in surrounding areas.
+The Walthamstow Wetland Project is a Heritage Lottery Funded (HLF) project that has lead to the provision of the largest urban wetland nature reserve in Europe.
+The reserve provides opportunities for local communities and schools to have better access to nature and to a wide range of leisure activities, whilst also supporting physical regeneration plans in surrounding areas.

-The project has been developed by the Walthamstow Wetlands Partnership, led by the London Borough of Waltham Forest Council alongside site owners Thames Water and a series of other partners including London Wildlife Trust, Natural England, the Environment Agency and adjacent local authorities.
-It achieved planning permission in June 2014, and an initial phase of Heritage Lottery Funding (£4.4M) was received in August 2014.
+The project was developed by the Walthamstow Wetlands Partnership, led by the London Borough of Waltham Forest Council alongside site owners Thames Water and a series of other partners including London Wildlife Trust, Natural England, the Environment Agency and adjacent local authorities.
+It achieved planning permission in June 2014, and was subsequently fully opened in October 2017.

 Walthamstow Reservoirs is a complex of ten waterbodies forming part of the Lee Valley Special Protection Area (SPA).
 The Lee Valley was classified as an SPA (in 2000) on the basis of its populations of wintering bittern, gadwall and shoveler which are considered to be of European importance.
 The reservoirs have also been notified a Site of Special Scientific Interest (SSSI) in their own right due to the presence of a nationally important heronry, and large numbers of breeding, moulting and wintering wildfowl.